 There is a strong emphasis on Literacy, with all students having access to the Lexia and Renaissance programmes as required; at an appropriate level.
 A “catch up” programme to assist those students who require additional support in closing the gap in Literacy and Numeracy, to ensure that they become more able to fully access the curriculum which is being delivered.

-We believe that Year 9 marks the transition between Key Stage 3 and 4 and that during this time, there needs to be a strong emphasis placed upon the development of those skills which form the basis of future success in the subjects which they will follow in Years 10 and 11.
+We believe that Year 9 marks the transition between Key Stage 3 and 4 and that during this time, there needs to be a strong emphasis placed upon the development of those skills which we deliver by introducing a sample of options which then form the basis of future success in the subjects which they will follow in Years 10 and 11.

 Key Stage 4 Curriculum